 Yes, kids can add adjectives and adverbs too.
-However, using the right nouns and verbs makes all the difference.
+However, when teaching persuasive writing, using the right nouns and verbs makes all the difference.
 Remember to use specific nouns and verbs that pinpoint the action.

 Persuasive Writing Series

-Learn more about improving persuasive writing in these blog posts:
+Learn more about improving persuasive writing in these posts: